shaftoe/curriculum-vitae/README.md

 - easy to keep updated: all the actual content is filed under [`content/`](content), formatted in [Markdown][markdown]
 - simply reshuffle the layout editing one CSS property
-- fast load times, [Google Insights][insights] gives 100% thumbs up
+- fast load times, [Google Insights][insights] gives 99% thumbs up
 - displays decently on any modern web browser (including low-end smartphones and screen readers)
-- unadorned printable version (A4 for paper print or PDF)
+- unadorned printable layout used by the browser _Print_ function
 - single section views exposed as `/<section name>/`, e.g. <https://cv.l3x.in/about/>

 ## Tech